 Local police can ensure that crews in their areas are properly licensed and can talk to young salespeople to ensure that they are not being physically abused or held against their will.

-In July 2015, the anti-trafficking group Polaris Project is expected to release a research report on the subject of traveling sales crews.
-The Portland, Oregon police department has on-line tips for consumers regarding how to avoid becoming a victim of unscrupulous traveling sales crews.
+In July 2015, the anti-trafficking group Polaris Project released a research report on the subject of traveling sales crews.